Taela1/blueprints/Infscape.md

 A full documentation can be found here: https://www.urbackup.org/admin_guide_app.pdf

+##Prerequisites
+As prerequisites you have:

+* access to Exoscale environment
+* an Exoscale API key with an IAM role attached that allows SOS access to 'list-buckets' and all operations on the bucket created to store the backups.
+More details can be found in our documentation at https://community.exoscale.com/documentation/iam/iam-api-key-roles-policies/
+* A SOS bucket that matches the name allowed within the IAM role

 ##  Installation
 The installation guide is available at: https://www.infscape.com/urbackup-appliance-download/ Please follow the guide for Install to Cloud Instance